 Your FICO score may also be a big factor in determining your interest rate.
 Generally, lenders consider people with higher scores to be more desirable borrowers, as they’re typically at a lower risk of defaulting on their loans.

 On-time payment history

-Your credit report shows your credit amounts and your track record of repaying them.
-In fact, paying on time often weighs heavily into your credit score—as much as 35%!
-Just one or two late payments could significantly affect your score.
-An easy way to ensure on-time payments is to set up automatic bill pay or create calendar reminders for bill due dates.
+Your credit report shows your credit and loan balances and your track record for repaying them.
+Paying on time can help improve your credit score, while just one or two late payments can lower your score.
+Using automatic bill pay or calendar reminders are easy ways to help you avoid late payments.

 Credit card usage

 Your credit card usage is represented as a percentage that’s equal to your total credit card balances divided by your total credit card limits.

 - You have two credit cards with limits of $5,000 and $20,000.

 - The first credit card has a balance of $500, while the second credit card has a balance of $2000.